SAP-archive/teched2020-DAT262/exercises/ex1/README.md

 14.	***Stop*** the Pipeline execution again.
 The staus changes from ***running*** to ***stopping*** and finally to ***completed***<br><br>
 ![](/exercises/ex1/images/ex1-018b.JPG)<br><br>

-**Congratulations**, you have now successfully implemented a Pipeline that consumes an ABAP CDS View from the connected SAP S/4HANA system.
+**Congratulations!** You have now successfully implemented a Pipeline that consumes an ABAP CDS View from the connected SAP S/4HANA system.
-As a next step, you will persist the EPM Customer master data in an S3 Object Store.
+As a next step, you will persist the EPM Customer master data in an S3 Object Store and switch from the Initial Load to a Delta Load transfer mode.

-## Exercise 1.2 Sub Exercise 2 Description
+## Exercise 1.2 - Extend the Pipeline to transfer the Customer data into an S3 Object Store with Initial Load and Delta Load

-After completing these steps you will have...
+After completing these steps you will have extended the Data Intelligence Pipeline with an additional data persistency in S3.
+And in order to also obtain any deltas that have occurred in the EPM Business Partner table `SNWD_BPA`, the transfer mode will get changed to Delta Load after initially loading the data into a file in S3.

 1. Enter this code.